In this Article

 Babies rubbing their eyes is possibly the cutest thing you will see.
 Their tiny fists rubbing those round curious eyes are sure to tug at your heartstrings.
 Usually, babies rub their eyes when they feel tired or sleepy, but in some cases, your baby might also be feeling pain due to dust or an eyelash in the eyes, an eye infection, or even an allergy.

-Your infant rubbing his/her eyes can be a warning sign for all the above.
-You need to be alert, so that you can do everything to help prevent your little one from accidentally hurting his or her eyes by rubbing too hard.
+Your infant rubbing his eyes can be a warning sign for all the above.
+You need to be alert, so that you can do everything to help prevent your little one from accidentally hurting his eyes by rubbing too hard.
 Let’s look at some of the reasons why babies rub their eyes.

 There are several reasons why babies rub their eyes –